HusainZafar/TransferLearningTutorial/README.md

 I followed Tensorflow's tutorial on retraining the final layer of Inception model and tested the results on the flowers dataset(mentioned in the tutorial) as well as on a custom dataset(cats vs dogs).

-This tutorial documents the same process along with the problems that I faced while doing so and the links to the soultions.
+This tutorial documents the same process along with the problems that I faced while doing so and the links to the solutions.

 ![N|Solid](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRdjFiBlkV6tyAEE_nhizN1lJGWXwNJx1Y9CWBrUWvYUuIu_6hu)